inspiredlabs/cwb/src/routes/support-us/partners.md

 <!-- How are these partners distinguished? -->
 <!-- Should we write a page about the relationship with each one? -->

-Our partnerships include UNICEF, UNHCR, Oxfam, Plan International, Save the Children and Care.
+Our partnerships include UNICEF, UNHCR, Oxfam, Plan International and Save the Children.

 <!-- ![seeds icon](https://clownswithoutborders.org.uk/wp-content/uploads/2021/04/seeds-icon-1024x1024.png) -->